AutoResearch/sweetbean/docs/index.md

 ## Automated Documentation

 SweetBean is designed with automated documentation in mind.
-The declarative nature of the language is specifically designed to facilitate natural language processing.
-Additionally, SweetBean can automatically generate an image of the stimulus sequence often used in the method section of a paper.
+The declarative nature of the language is specifically designed to enable automated translations between code and natural language.
+Additionally, SweetBean can generate images of stimulus sequences, which may serve as figures in the method section of a paper.

 ### Coming Soon